Note

 Following the open call, we will host online events to bring i4A awardees together, providing opportunities to network, share experiences, and build connections within a global community of like-minded imaging scientists.

-We are hosting a Q&A session on 29.05.2025 at 13:00 CEST.
+We are hosting a Q&A session for applicants and hosts on 14.01.2026 at 13:00 CET.
 We will answer your questions and support your applications.
 To register please use this link.

 For your questions and support enquiries please get in touch with us via i4a_support@embl.de.